lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 }
 ```

-How do I shove a dynamic value into it so it can be whatever size I want?
+How did I shove a dynamic value into this class so it can be whatever size I want?
 Well, I didn't.
-I built a library of utility classes for grids of sizes up to 5x5 that I can swap out on the fly by breaking the original `grid-container`'s properties into different classes.
-Here is a sample of some of the classes I wrote -- these are the classes that are relevant to our exapmle grid:
+After reviewing the shapes of all of my reading spreads, I built a library of utility classes for grids of sizes up to the largest grid I needed.
+Now I can swap out classes on the fly by breaking the original `grid-container`'s properties into different classes.
+Here is a sample of some of the classes I wrote -- these are the classes that are relevant to our example grid:

 ```css
 .grid-container {